 Known Issues & Workarounds (Important):

-Tray icon is disabled on the Gnome 3 & Pantheon desktop due to legacy tray support on that desktop being in a very poor state and completely dysfunctional when it comes to Java tray icon support.
+Tray icon is disabled on the Gnome 3 & Pantheon desktops due to legacy tray support on those desktops being limited.

-Google Chrome/Chromium do not support system proxying on the XFCE, LXDE desktops so use Firefox instead if you use these desktops.
+Google Chrome/Chromium does not support system proxying on the XFCE, LXDE desktops so use Firefox instead if you use these desktops.